 What started in 2015 as a way for gamers to communicate, has quickly taken over as a powerful way to make new connections, nurture fans, and create true communities around your music, and across all industries.
 Plus, it’s pretty great that Discord doesn’t require you to post on a schedule or agonize over a caption.
 It’s a community in the truest sense, which, after the last few years, is pretty refreshing.

-What is Discord and why should musicians be using it?
+What is Discord, and why should musicians use it?

 Right now there’s a lot of buzz around Discord.
 Similar to what happened with TikTok just a few years back, I hear the quiet murmur of chatter around the music community asking things like “what is Discord?” and “how are musicians using it?”
 And as far as I can tell the answer is largely “we don’t really know—but we want in.”